Do you remember the last time you updated your website? If not, then this article is for you!

 Now You’re Really Moving

 - Start a monthly newsletter.
 It doesn’t have to be long or fancy, but this one page can show that you care about your business and it’s image online.
+We can help you get started with your email marketing, too.

 - Write articles.
 You are the expert in your business.
 Your customers are looking to you for the answers.
 Show them you know what you’re talking about – even just a few times a year will do the trick.